-Corporate entities, if ultimately 100% owned by a single Australian resident head company, may choose to form a tax consolidated group for income tax and CGT purposes.
+Corporate entities, if ultimately 100% owned by a single Australian resident head company, may choose to form a tax consolidated group for income tax purposes.
 Similarly, entities owned by the same foreign resident head company and have no Australian common head company can elect to form a multiple entry consolidated group (MEC group) for tax.

 If a group chooses to consolidate then it must include all 100% owned entities.
-The group will be treated as a single entity for tax purposes with intra-group transactions ignored and a single tax return filed.
-The group will also typically enter into a Tax Sharing Agreement and Tax Funding Agreement whereby the head entity is liable for the tax liabilities of the subsidiary members, which will be jointly and severally liable in the event of default by the head entity, capped to the extent of the subsidiaries interest.
+The group will be treated as a single entity for income tax purposes with intra-group transactions ignored and a single tax return filed.
+The group will also typically enter into a Tax Sharing Agreement and Tax Funding Agreement whereby the otherwise joint and several liability of the subsidiary members of the group for the group's tax liability is limited to each subsidiary's theoretical liability as if it were a standalone entity.